Get Financial Religion Before Listing Your Business For Sale

 Not using an accountant, professional bookkeeper or computerized account software.
 With a limited number of resources available, some small business owners try to be their own bookkeeper despite being unqualified.
 When small business owners don’t have a proper accounting system in place to track their income and expenses on a daily basis, it is difficult to get a good understanding of the earning potential of a business.

 Failure to report all cash sales.
-Sellers can adversely impact the value of their business if they intentionally conceal cash transactions, such as pocketing cash from sales in order to avoid paying income and sales taxes.
-Since businesses usually sell for a multiple of cash flow, it’s in an owner’s best interest to report all income for a multi-year period ahead of a sale.
+Sellers can adversely impact the value of their business if they conceal cash transactions, such as pocketing cash from sales in order to avoid paying income and sales taxes.
+Since businesses usually sell for a multiple of cash flow, it’s in an owner’s best interest to report cash income in advance of a sale.
 A multiplier received on that cash flow will usually offset any taxes paid on the higher reported income.

 Get Financial Religion.
 Beyond attracting potential prospects, organized and accurate financial records can help business owners identify what parts of their business need attention to prepare it for a sale.